QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 and an allocation :math:`\{c_t, i_t, k_t, h_t, g_t, d_t\}^\infty_{t=0}`
 that satisfy the following conditions:

-   * Each component of the price system and the allocation resides in the space :math:`L^2_0`
+   * Each component of the price system and the allocation resides in the space :math:`L^2_0`.

-   * Given the price system and given :math:`h_{-1},\, k_{-1}`, the allocation solves the representative household’s problem and the problems of the two types of firms
+   * Given the price system and given :math:`h_{-1},\, k_{-1}`, the allocation solves the representative household’s problem and the problems of the two types of firms.

 Versions of the two classical welfare theorems prevail under our assumptions.